Turkey Shoot (1982 film): Production

 According to Brian Trenchard-Smith, the film was always meant to be a satire.

 The original script was sort of like I Am a Fugitive From a Chain Gang meets "The Most Dangerous Game", with 70 pages of Chain Gang and "Most Dangerous Game" lasted about 35 pages.
 I didn't think that was good balance.
 Also it was set in the depression era Deep South.
 We had tax based financing in place on condition that it was supposed to be set in Australia.
 So I suggested we set it in the future, and make it more universal.
 We wanted to make a tongue in cheek but gutsy action movie with subtext about corporate fascism at the beginning of the Reagan era.
 (He had Australia frightened...Ronald Ray Gun cartoons were often spray painted on Sydney walls in 1981) So we hired Neill & Jon to redo it.
 Then of course, there were days when I was writing pages myself during the shooting.

 Turkey Shoot was produced during the Australian film tax exemption scheme 10BA.
-Under 10BA film costs were subsidized by the Australian government, and directors tended to cast foreign leads in the hope of boosting success in Europe or the Americas.
+Under 10BA film costs were subsidised by the Australian government, and directors tended to cast foreign leads in the hope of boosting success in Europe or the Americas.

 The movie was shot in Far North Queensland near Cairns.
 According to Trenchard-Smith, the schedule was slashed from 44 days to 28 just prior to filming.
 David Hemmings was one of the executive producers and shot some second unit scenes, which Trenchard-Smith says caused some tension:

 He did not think much of me.
 He knew that a Completion Guarantor had me waiting in the wings to take over an earlier film [Race for the Yankee Zephyr] Hemmings was directing if he continued to remain behind schedule.
 He was having an on again off again affair with a member of the cast.
 When he made fun of me in front of my wife and new born son once in the production office, I poured beer on his head.
 He was a little more careful with me after that.

 Lynda Stoner had insisted on no nudity when she accepted the role, but when she arrived on set she found out she was required to do some.
 She objected, pressure was put on her, so she compromised and did a back shot but says she always regretted it.
 Olivia Hussey had a miserable time during filming, hating coming to work and being terrified of the Australian bush.